shyclown/feedback-nuxt/README.md

 - I just pushed the whole thing in so it can be quickly run

-- It can be deleted and recreated using
-`pnpm run db:generate`
-and `pnpm run db:migrate`.
+- It can be deleted (you need to delete also whole migrations folder together with db) and recreated using `pnpm run db:generate` and `pnpm run db:migrate`.